designhubz/tryon-widget-example/README.md

   npm i
   npm start
   ```
+3. Have your organisation id and digitized product ids available to configure:
+  - (as query param, or directly in the code)
+4. Navigate to the local webapp: https://localhost:4200/?demo=eyewear (other widgets: demo=ccl|spatialxr|makeup)

 ### Adding the widget to your project
 Refer to [./package.json](./package.json) for the latest version of `designhubz-widget` and add it as a dependency.